Wreaths Across America

 Wreaths Across America is an American nonprofit organization established in 2007 by wreath producer Morrill Worcester, assisted by veterans and truckers.
-Its primary activity is distributing Veteran's wreaths for placement on graves in military cemeteries.
+Its primary activity is distributing wreaths for placement on veterans' graves in military cemeteries.
 In December 2008, the United States Senate agreed to a resolution that designated December 13, 2008, as Wreaths Across America Day.
-Subsequent National Wreaths Across America Days have been designated on the second or third Saturday of December.
+Subsequent national Wreaths Across America days have been designated on the second or third Saturday of December.

 History

 In 1992, the Worcester Wreath company in Harrington, Maine, had a surplus at the end of the Christmas holiday season.
 Recalling a boyhood trip to Arlington National Cemetery in Virginia, company founder Morrill Worcester donated to the cemetery 5,000 wreaths to honor the cemetery's dead, with the help of volunteers and a local trucking company.
 After thirteen years of similar donations, in 2005 a photo of snowy gravestones covered with wreaths at the cemetery received widespread circulation on the internet.
 Thousands of people called Worcester, wanting to replicate the wreath-laying service at their own veteran cemeteries.

 At the end of 2006, Worcester's company supplied wreaths to over 230 state and national cemeteries and veterans monuments across the country.
 Over 150 different locations simultaneously held ceremonies with Arlington's.
 Additionally, the project had its first "Veterans Honor Parade" with "Patriot Guard Riders" who escorted the wreaths from Maine to the cemetery.
 The parade, which is held each year, now visits schools, monuments, veterans' homes and communities along its route.